joaopalmeiro/rf-detr-scatterplots/README.md

   - Use `.env.local` to load environment variables.
   - Expose environment variables to the browser by prefixing with `NEXT_PUBLIC_`.
 - [Slapdash](https://slapdash.com/).
+- Rule of thumb: Any non-user generated content should be statically generated.